UGA Specific Information for Environmental Economics and Management

 2. Project Management opportunities arise for environmental economists with some of the massive bureaucracies that have been built up by the World Bank and its subsidiaries.
 Working with one of the teams in the field could be an interesting opportunity for someone with a degree in the field who is willing to travel.

-3. Resources Policy Advocacy opportunities develop in far off corners of the non-profit world occasionally.
+3. Resources Policy Advocacy opportunities develop in far-off corners of the non-profit world occasionally.
 Once again it’s a matter of running them down.
-Many of these positions are bases on environmental science, but the battles involved are economic in nature.
+Many of these positions are based on environmental science, but the battles involved are economic.

-5. Resources Management can be an important regulatory function at the state level in places like California where water rights has been an issue for one hundred thirty years or more.
+5. Resources Management can be an important regulatory function at the state level in places like California where water rights have been an issue for one hundred thirty years or more.
 Agencies that manage water rights in the West have been faced with legislative and legal actions over the perennial battle between economic and environmental concerns.
-Some of those agencies have sophisticated staff structures that employ environmental economists along with the usual battery of lobbyists, planners, and accountants.
+Some agencies have sophisticated staff structures that employ environmental economists with the usual battery of lobbyists, planners, and accountants.

 *Taken from Environmental Economics Blog